Nada8773/RTOS/Development of Real Time Systems Coursera/Assigment 2/README.md

 	}
 }
 ```
--Create the tasks in FreeRTOS with the task creation call:
+- Create the tasks in FreeRTOS with the task creation call:
 ```
 xTaskCreate((pdTASK_CODE)matrix_task, (signed char *)"Matrix", 1000, NULL, 3, &matrix_handle);
 xTaskCreate((pdTASK_CODE)communication_task, (signed char *)"Communication", configMINIMAL_STACK_SIZE, NULL, 1, &communication_handle);
 ```
--"communicationtask" must send a simulated data packet every 200ms but is often blocked by matrixtask, fix this problem without changing the functionality in the tasks.
+- "communicationtask" must send a simulated data packet every 200ms but is often blocked by matrixtask, fix this problem without changing the functionality in the tasks.

--Create a new task "prioritysettask" which:
+- Create a new task "prioritysettask" which:

 Sets the priority of "communicationtask" to 4 in case its execution time is more than 1000 milliseconds (Hint: look at vApplicationTickHook() to measure it)
 Sets the priority of "communicationtask" to 2 in case its execution time is less than 200 milliseconds (Hint: look at vApplicationTickHook() to measure it)